"Until you have worked on something like this, you cannot know what a grill is."

 The Infierno 64 is an excellent balance of scale and firepower.
 Twin lift surfaces carry two grill surfaces each, and those V-channels can be swapped for screen mesh, plancha or even traditional bar as needs arise.
 As with all the Infiernos, full-width rotisserie and suspension room to spare.
 Contact for quotes or details (855) 434-3473.
 NSF, CE and ETL/UL2162 listed.
 Download the technical guide here.

-She also boasts a hearth grilling area in front of the oven chamber, so is the perfect space-limited live fire system available.
 Can be delivered freestanding (shown) on a short stand for hearth install, or mounted into an Infierno 96 or 154.
-The first Blanco was delivered to Sean Brock's Husk Charleston.
 Call 855-434-3473 or email email@example.com.
+Download the Blanco Technical Manual here.